TrueCraftWorld/testWidg/README.md

 PathFinding Example.
-generates renadom maze-like map of a given size and performs pathfinding on it.
+generates random maze-like map of a given size and performs pathfinding on it.
 (BFS search used)

 Usage:
 Enter width and hight to corresponding fields/